KunalGaurav556/FS-21-Assignments/README.md

 Hosted Link : https://kunalgaurav556.github.io/FS-21-Assignments/CSS%20Assignments/OLX%20Clone/nav.html

-Sure!
-Here's a more concise version of the README file:

 OLX Clone
 A simple clone of the OLX website using only HTML and CSS.

 Features
-Responsive design
-Navigation bar
-Search bar
-Product listings
+Responsive Design: Adjusts to different screen sizes.
+Navigation Bar: Links to various categories.
+Search Bar: Simple item search functionality.
+Product Listings: Grid display of products with images, titles, and prices.
-Footer with links and social media icons
+Footer: Informational links and social media icons.
 Technologies Used
-HTML
-CSS
+HTML: Structure of the website.
+CSS: Styling and layout.